orisailes/Appleseeds-Bootcamp/end course project/psuedo.md

 * each map will contain different enemies types and levels.
 * before goin to map that is not the main, check if the user got a pokemon

-Day 8:
-* fix bugs
-* no bugs ?
-- add cool movement for the user character (using same video as above)
-- add level up transform(??)

 Day 9:
 * add money and pokestore feature. the main map will contain store that the user can buy and choose him as main pokemon. the main pokemon is the only pokemon that can be in battle